Ma'abarot

-Ma'abarot (מעברות, singular: Ma'abara מעברה) were immigrant and refugee absorption camps established in Israel in the 1950s, constituting one of the largest public projects planned by the state to implement its sociospatial and housing policies.
+Ma'abarot (מעברות, singular: Ma'abara מעברה) were or immigrant and refugee transit camps, also sometimes called absorption camps, established in Israel in the 1950s, constituting one of the largest public projects planned by the state to implement its sociospatial and housing policies.

 The ma'abarot were meant to provide accommodation for the large influx of Jewish refugees and new Jewish immigrants (olim) arriving to the newly independent State of Israel, replacing the less habitable immigrant camps or tent cities.
 In 1951 there were 127 Ma'abarot housing 250,000 Jews, of which 75% were Mizrahi Jews; 58% of Mizrahi Jews who had immigrated up to that point had been sent to Ma'abarot, compared to 18% of European Jews.

 The ma'abarot began to empty by the mid-1950s, and many formed the basis for Israel's development towns.
 The last ma'abara was dismantled in 1963.
-The ma'abarot became the most enduring symbol of the plight of Jewish immigrants from Arab lands in Israel; according to Dalia Gavriely-Nuri, the memory of these camps has been largely erased from Israeli memory.
+The ma'abarot became the most enduring symbol of the plight of Jews who fled or migrated from Arab and Muslim countries who arrived to the newly established State of Israel; according to Dalia Gavriely-Nuri, the memory of these camps has been largely erased from Israeli memory.

 Etymology

 The Hebrew word Ma'abara (singular) derives from the word ma'avar (מעבר).
 Ma'abarot (plural) were meant to be temporary communities for the new arrivals.
-Immigrants housed in these communities were Jewish refugees mainly from Middle East and North Africa, as well as Holocaust survivors from Europe.
+Immigrants housed in these communities were Jews who fled or migrated mainly from the Middle East and North Africa, as well as Holocaust survivors from Europe.
 Though such camps were set up early in 1950, the word only entered official usage in the spring of that year.